lewmoore/CV/README.md

 I am currently enrolled in a Fellowship scheme with Makers Academy where I am undertaking a 3 month Software Development course in order to improve my competency with various Software Engineering technologies spanning both front and back end development.
 My goal is to joing a tech first startup that adheres to modern Software Engineering practices, including TDD, Agile and DevOps, where I can make a difference.

+Prior to joining the Makers Academy Fellowship, I was a Technical Recruiter for several years where I worked within the Software Engineering space, more specifically working with Tech Startups sourcing FullStack and DevOps Engineers.

 ## Skills

 #### This Skill